 HIRZEL, Bernhard.
 Enge near Zürich 12.8.1807 — Paris 6.6.1847.
 Swiss Indologist, Priest and Politician.
 Priest and Docent in Zürich.
-Grandfather of —> A. H. Son of Johannes H., a wealthy industrialist, and Margaretha Bürkli.
+Son of Johannes H., a wealthy industrialist, and Margaretha Bürkli.
 Studied theology at Carolinum in Zürich, where he learnt well Hebrew and Arabic.
-In 1831-33 further studies at Berlin, where Bopp introduced him to Sanskrit, also under Chézy in Paris.
-After a few years’ studies he debuted with his Śakuntalā translation (based on Chézy’s text and translation), which is said to be written in elegant and good German, but contained a number of mistakes.
+In 1831 further studies at Berlin, where Bopp introduced him to Sanskrit, soon 1831-32 also under Chézy in Paris, then back to Berlin.
+After a few years’ studies he debuted with his Śakuntalā translation (based on Chézy’s text and translation), which is said to be written in elegant and good German, but containing a number of mistakes.
 In 1833 Ph.D.
-Göttingen, ordained priest and habilitation at the just reestablished Zürich University, taught Sanskrit there and thus founded Swiss Indology.
+Göttingen, ordained priest and habilitation at the just reestablished Zürich University, taught Sanskrit there and thus became the founder of Swiss Indology.
 As his main occupation he was Inspector der Stipendiaten.
 He also worked as a priest and was active in politics.
 According to Wikipedia he became Professor in 1835, but no other source confirms this.
 In 1833 he married Maria Elisabeth Tobler (1811–1856), their only son was the father of —> Arnold Hirzel.

-Publications: translated: Sakuntala oder der Erkennungsring.
+– Translated: Sakuntala oder der Erkennungsring.
 29+155 p.
-Zürich 1833; Urwasi und der Held.
+Zürich 1833, 2nd ed.
+1849; Urwasi und der Held.
 Indisches Melodrama von Kalidasa, dem Dichter der Sakuntala metrisch übersetzt.
 30+164 p.
 Frauenfeld 1838; Krischnamisra, Prabodhatschandrodaja, oder der Erkenntnismonaufgang, philosophisches Drama und Meghaduta oder der Wolkenbote.
 Lyrisches Gedicht von Kalidasa, beides metrisch übersetzt.
-102 p.
+102+42 p.
 Zürich 1846.

-– translated: Das Lied der Lieder oder Sieg der Treue.
+– Translated: Das Lied der Lieder oder Sieg der Treue.
 Zürich 1840; wrote himself in Hebrew Gedicht des Todesboten über dem Erdkreis.
 With German translation.
+56+50 p.
 Zürich 1844.

 – Mein Antheil an den Ereignissen des 6.
 Septembers 1839.
 Ein Wort der Wahrheit an die Schweizerbrüder in der Nähe und Ferne.
+16 p.
 Zürich 1839.